 - Microwave-safe plate

-- Carefully unwrap your burrito and remove cold toppings, if applicable.
+Step Two: Carefully unfold your burrito and remove cold toppings, if applicable.

 I know this sounds like a lot of work.
 I get it.
 It can be a pain.

-If you don’t have a microwave, you can also reheat your burrito in the oven/toaster oven.
+If you don’t have a microwave, you can also reheat your leftovers in the oven/toaster oven.

 - Oven Mitts